This article was updated December 5, 2023.

 If one part of a business is growing too fast, it might be adding costs and draining financial resources from the rest of the company.
 If another part of the business is scaling too slowly, negative impacts to the product can be noticed by the customer before management has a chance to address the issues.

-How a CPM System Can Help
+How a Corporate Performance Management System Can Help

 Steady growth requires a high level of organizational coordination and a common trusted platform of performance information.